adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 categories: js
 ---

 Progressive Enhancement is one of those things that everyone knows right?
-However, throughout my career, it has always been a hot topic, and one that developers have struggled with in one form or other, demonstrating signficant misundestandings about the subject, particularly when it comes to Javascript.
+However, throughout my career, it has always been a hot topic, and one that developers have struggled with in one form or other, and demonstrating signficant misundestandings about the subject, particularly when it comes to Javascript.

-This article addresses these misunderstandings and provides long forgotten but reliable solutions.
-Solutions that have stood the test of time and can still, today be considered cutting-edge.
-The fact is that this subject is quite possibly the most important and misunderstood aspect of front-end web development.
+This article addresses these misunderstandings and provides long forgotten but reliable solutions, that have stood the test of time and can still, today be considered cutting-edge.
+The fact is that this subject is quite possibly the most important and misunderstood aspect of front-end web development, period.

 > &ldquo;The problems we have with websites are ones we create ourselves&rdquo;
 <br>&mdash; <cite>Motherfuckingwebsite.com</cite>

 The beauty of the web is that by default, it is accessible to *everyone*.
 It's us developers that come along and ruin it.
-Websites such as the one I quote above are not alone either, demonstrating there are many that have the right intention, to serve the user first.
+Websites such as the one I quote above are not alone either, demonstrating there are many of us that have the right intention &mdash; to serve the user first.
 Often, even the best intentions fall short in their execution as we will see shortly.

 So what is the best way to define what Progressive Enhancement *really* is?
+I think the following statement says it best:

 > Progressive Enhancement is the approach of providing a baseline **core** experience for everyone; and creating a better **enhanced** experience for people who use a more capable browser.